boomerang-io/flow.action/README.md

 ## How to set up your Workflow

-In your Boomerang Flow instance, for the Workflow you wish to run, navigate to the Edit Workflow > Configuration > Triggers and enable the Event trigger.
+In your Boomerang Flow instance, for the Workflow you wish to run

+1. Navigate to the Edit Workflow > Configuration > Triggers and enable the Custom Event trigger.
+2. Set the Topic to the value you will specify in the Inputs mentioned above.
+3. Hit Save.

+# Release Management

+When creating new versions of this GitHub Action, you will need to navigate to the action.yaml and update the version of the container to match.